-The thyroid gland consists of two reddish purple glands lying one on each side of the base of the neck.
+The thyroid gland consists of two reddish purple glands that lie either side of the base of the neck.
 This gland produces two hormones:

 These are two small, round, yellowish-white glands located at the base of the thyroid glands at the base of the neck.
-They produce a hormone called parathormone.
-Parathormone reacts to low blood calcium levels and works to increase the amount of calcium in the blood.
+They produce a hormone called parathormone which reacts to low blood calcium levels and works to increase the amount of calcium in the blood.

-The pineal body is a very small gland located above the mid-brain.
-Using tryptophan (an amino acid) it produces melatonin.
+The pineal body is a very small gland located above the mid-brain, that uses tryptophane (an amino acid) to produce melatonin.
 Melatonin affects sleep, behaviour and brain electrical activity.
-Thus the pineal body acts as a biological clock and as such has an effect on the activities of the hypothalamus and its production of releasing factors.
+Thus the pineal body acts as a biological clock, and as such, has an effect on the activities of the hypothalamus and its production of releasing factors.

-These are small clumps of special cells located in the pancreas, which sits in the duodenal loop of the small intestine.
+These are small clumps of special cells located in the pancreas, which sit in the duodenal loop of the small intestine.
 These special cells produce two hormones:

 The sex organs of males and females are called the gonads.
 These organs produce hormones called sex hormones and include:

 Both males and females produce and need all three hormones but in different amounts.
-When a male is castrated, for example, the balance of the sex hormones is affected, leading to the bird taking on female characteristics.
-This means that a capon or castrated male will, over time, take on much of the appearance and behaviour of a female.
+For example, when a male is castrated the balance of the sex hormones is affected which leads to the bird taking on female characteristics.
+This means that a capon, or castrated male, will over time, take on much of the appearance and behaviour of a female.